-Postgraduate Diploma in Technical Direction for Computer Animation Production
+Postgraduate Diploma in Technical Direction for Computer Animation Production (Part-time)

 This 2-year part-time Springboard+ course aims to enable students to become competent in the more artistically-focused disciplines within computer animation and produce graduates with the range and depth of technical and artistic skills necessary to become future technical, character, or environment artists, animators, modelers, sculptors and riggers as well as project managers and animation producers.